aiven/devportal/docs/tools/terraform.rst

         `Aiven Provider documentation <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_

-        Details on the data sources and resources supported by the Aiven Provider.
+        Details on the data sources and resources supported by the Aiven Provider for Terraform.

     .. grid-item-card::